Mesoscale two-sample testing for networks: Introduction

-Next, we review some of the existing literature on global and local network testing, as well as some approaches to testing for equality of individual node positions in latent space models.
+Next, we review some of the literature on global and local hypotheses testing for networks.
 Both local and mesoscale network testing rely on the {\em alignment} (also called labeling) of nodes across networks.
-Without node alignment, one common approach to global network testing is to evaluate a network summary statistic invariant under node permutations, such as modularity or edge density, on the two samples and compare their means either with a $t$-test, or a nonparametric permutation test \citep{wozniak13global}.
-Several papers in statistical network analysis have taken more complicated model-based approaches.
-Assuming one sample per group, \cite{agterberg20nonparametric} and \cite{chung22valid} develop tests for differences in two networks generated from the RDPG model (unconditional on positions), by testing for differences in the distributions of latent positions, up to unknown orthogonal transformation. \cite{athreya21estimation} instead consider testing for differences in specific functionals of these latent position distributions.
-Similarly, \cite{sabanayagam22graphon} assume each network is sampled from a graphon, and test the equality of those two graphons up to measure preserving transformation.
-In all of these papers, by positing network models which are well defined for arbitrary node sets, the global test can be performed in terms of some underlying model parameter, without node alignment.
+Without node alignment, one standard approach to global network testing is to evaluate a network summary statistic, such as modularity or edge density, on the two samples and compare their means either with a $t$-test, or a permutation test \citepbody{wozniak13global}. \ifjasa Several papers in statistical network analysis have taken more complicated model-based approaches to unaligned global testing \citepbody{agterberg20nonparametric,sabanayagam22graphon}. \else Several papers in statistical network analysis have taken more complicated model-based approaches.
+Assuming one sample per group, \citebody{agterberg20nonparametric} and \citebody{chung22valid} develop tests for differences in two networks generated from the RDPG model (unconditional on positions), by testing for differences in the distributions of latent positions, up to unknown orthogonal transformation. \citebody{athreya21estimation} instead consider testing for differences in specific functionals of these latent position distributions.
+Similarly, \citebody{sabanayagam22graphon} assume each network is sampled from a graphon, and test the equality of those two graphons up to measure preserving transformation.
+In all of these papers, by positing network models which are well defined for arbitrary node sets, the global test can be performed in terms of some underlying model parameter, without node alignment. \fi